Farrah Abraham Is Missing From The ‘Teen Mom OG’ Trailer, Was She Fired?

 Has Farrah Abraham been cut from the cast of Teen Mom OG?

 Earlier this week, a trailer for the upcoming seventh season of Teen Mom OG was shared with fans, but Farrah Abraham was noticeably absent from the clip.
-Meanwhile fans were treated to updates from her co-stars, including Amber Portwood, Catelynn Lowell and Maci Bookout.
+Meanwhile, fans were treated to updates from her co-stars, including Amber Portwood, Catelynn Lowell, and Maci Bookout.

 As fans may recall, Farrah Abraham was involved in a major fight with Amber Portwood during last season’s reunion special.
 However, while some have suspected that Abraham may have been fired due to the shocking encounter, her mother, Debra Danielsen, has confirmed that she is still part of the show.